stephenreid321/metacrisisxyz/Transcripts/Metamodern Stoicism w  Daniel Schmachtenberger.md

 own experience of fear now i'm in a feedback loop because i'm not afraid of reality i'm afraid of my own experience of fear so my body produces adrenaline to the symptoms of adrenaline and that tight feedback loop is a  __  because sometimes it'll just produce adrenaline to the symptoms of adrenaline so then [3405](https://www.youtube.com/watch?v=jUn7_85R0M4&t=3405.04s)

-the symptoms get worse so then you get more scared and it does that until you just run out of adrenaline and eventually pass out or you go get a benzo or an alcohol or something if i try to do breath work to comment which of course to some degree i can't because i can take breaths and stimulate my [3421](https://www.youtube.com/watch?v=jUn7_85R0M4&t=3421.2s)
+the symptoms get worse so then you get more scared and it does that until you just run out of adrenaline and eventually pass out or you go get a benzo or an alcohol or something if i try to do breathwork to comment which of course to some degree i can't because i can take breaths and stimulate my [3421](https://www.youtube.com/watch?v=jUn7_85R0M4&t=3421.2s)

 parasympathetic nervous system and in our inverse to a sympathetic drive and if i try to distract myself with bunny videos or whatever i would do to try to create a different response i'm still affirming that i'm scared of that sensation and that i don't want it to happen and that if it comes i'll be scared of it so [3439](https://www.youtube.com/watch?v=jUn7_85R0M4&t=3439.44s)